 - If the request is owned by the driver, check the threads in the host process to determine if a thread became stuck or deadlocked while processing the request.

 If the IRP is at another UMDF driver layer, you can repeat the preceding steps for that layer.
-Remember that the !wudfext.umdevstack UMDF debugger extension shows information about all stack layers.
+Remember that you can use !wudfext.umdevstack (UMDF 1) or !wdfkd.wdfumdevstack (UMDF 2) to view information about all stack layers.

 If the IRP is beyond the UMDF stack (for example, if stack location 0 is where the IRP is currently being processed), determine why the corresponding kernel-mode IRP did not complete.